python-restx/flask-restx/CONTRIBUTING.rst

 Contributing
 ============

-flask-restplus is open-source and very open to contributions.
+flask-restx is open-source and very open to contributions.

 If you're part of a corporation with an NDA, and you may require updating the license.
 See Updating Copyright below